-Cash provided by financing activities of \$44.8 million during 2017 primarily reflects \$44.4 million of initial public offering proceeds, net of offering costs and \$0.4 million related to the proceeds from the exercise of stock options.
+Cash provided by financing activities of \$44.8 million during 2017 primarily reflects \$44.4 million of IPO proceeds, net of offering costs and \$0.4 million related to the proceeds from the exercise of stock options.

-Cash provided by financing activities of \$0.7 million during 2016 primarily reflects \$59.7 million of proceeds from the issuance of Series E Preferred Stock, net of issuance costs, and a tax benefit of \$0.8 million related to the exercise of stock options, which was partially offset by the \$60.0 million used for the repurchase of previously issued Preferred Stock, common stock, vested options, and restricted stock units.
+Cash provided by financing activities of \$0.7 million during 2016 primarily reflects \$59.7 million of proceeds from the issuance of Series E Preferred Stock, net of issuance costs, and a tax benefit of \$0.8 million related to the exercise of stock options, which was partially offset by \$60.0 million used for the repurchase of previously issued preferred stock, common stock, vested options, and restricted stock units.